-Two of our children were diagnosed with autism just months a part.
+Two of our children were diagnosed with autism just months apart.
 When this happened, it made me realize just how little I knew about autism at that time.
 Even having a brother with autism did not prepare me for the journey ahead of us.
 It was then when The Mom Kind was truly born.
 I realized there was a real need for all parents to know about autism spectrum disorder.

 There are many different forms of resources and support for autism.
 Sometimes, the amount of information and different forms of therapies can be overwhelming for a parent to try to digest.
-The key to understanding and embracing autism (and Neurodiversity as whole) is through education.
-Our friend Kelly Tatera has been so kind to provide us with 8 key things to know about autism spectrum disorder.
+The key to understanding and embracing autism (and Neurodiversity as a whole) is through education.
+Our friend Kelly Tatera has been so kind as to provide us with 8 key things to know about autism spectrum disorder.
 Thanks Kelly!

 With data showing that Autism Spectrum Disorder (ASD) now affects 1 in 68 children, parents aren’t alone in feeling overwhelmed when the initial news of an autism diagnosis is delivered.

 Individuals with autism may have a range of developmental delays.
 They range from challenges with communication and socializing, to difficulties with motor skills or potty training.
 Thankfully, scientific research continues to teach us more and more about autism.
 We also benefit from personal stories shared by those in the autism community.